-The Gulf of Cádiz can be found between Cape San Vicente of Portugal and the Strait of Gibraltar.
+The Gulf of Cádiz is situated between Cape San Vicente of Portugal and the Strait of Gibraltar.
 The coast of the Algarve, Huelva and Cádiz have cliff openings and mouths that make fishing in Cádiz very interesting.
-The rivers attract a lot of fish and in turn, small predators feed on them.
-Bass, corvinas, dentex and the gilthead seabream are the most prominent species here.
+The rivers like Guadalquivir and the Guadalete attract a lot of fish and in turn, small predators feed on them.
+Bass, meagre, bluefish and the gilthead seabream are the most prominent species here.

-Pink Dentex: Pink dentex inhabit rocky areas or areas mixed with sand and rock in waters close to the coast from 0-200m depth.
+Pink dentex inhabit rocky areas or areas mixed with sand and rock in waters close to the coast from 0-200m depth.
 They tend to feed on bivalve molluscs and small crustaceans, hence the colour and taste of their flesh, which is white and compact.
-For jigging, you can use large vinyl and metal inchiku.
+For jigging, you can use large plastic baits and metal inchiku.
 Trolling can be done all year round, however February and March tend to be the best months to catch pink dentex.

-Bluefin Tuna: Bluefin tuna can be caught with the trolling technique from April to August, whilst brumeo can also be caught in July and August.
-Catches can be very spectacular at this time of the year as you can often catch tuna of 20-100kg whilst practicing spinning.
+Bluefin tuna can be caught trolling from April to August, whilst drifting can also be caught in July and August.
+Casting can be very spectacular at this time of the year as you can often catch tuna of 20-100kg.
 This technique is also good with strollers, stick baits and jigs to catch large and irregular sized fish.
 The most well-known place for tuna fishing is without a doubt the Strait of Gibraltar.
-It’s also recommended by locals and is the ideal place to go fishing in Cádiz.
+It’s also recommended by locals and is the ideal place to go fishing in Cadiz.

-Meagre: Whilst fishing in depths of over 15m, you can use live bait such as squid or cuttlefish to catch meagre.
-The fish are also attracted to jigging lures with rubber vinyl, inchiku or metal jigs.
+Whilst fishing in depths of over 15m, you can use live bait such as squid or cuttlefish to catch meagre.
+The fish are also attracted to jigging lures, rubber lures, inchiku or metal jigs.

-Spring: Fishing in Cádiz from April and May is an ideal time to practice trolling and jigging at a good height for bluefin tuna, albacore and little tunny.
+Fishing in Cadiz from April and May is an ideal time to practice trolling and jigging at a good height for bluefin tuna, albacore and little tunny.
 Spring is also a good time to fish whilst drifting or anchored with live bait, to catch denton, grouper or tuna.